World Day Against Child Labor

 Twenty years after the United Nations adopted the Convention on the Rights of the Child, multitudes of children across the globe are still suffering from poverty, abuse and disease.
 Each year, 4 million babies die before they are a month old, 150 million children are engaged in child labor, more than 500 million have been affected by violence and 51 million have fallen so far through the cracks they have not even had their births registered, according to the United Nations.
 (19 images)

-A street child displays acrobatic skills with the help of an iron ring during a street show in Katmandu, Nepal, Thursday, Nov.
+during a street show in Katmandu, Nepal, Thursday, Nov.
 19. AP / Gemunu Amarasinghe

 A stray dog looks on near a group of street children sleeping on a pavement in Katmandu, Nepal, Friday, Nov.
 20. AP / Gemunu Amarasinghe